pingswept/me30-website/content/logistics/projects.md

 We’ll pool all the people who would like to be assigned a partner and team you up.
 We might need to make a team of 3 depending on who is available.

 Use [this survey](https://tufts.qualtrics.com/jfe/form/SV_0cAixyzuN8ok4br) to indicate your chosen teaming option (list your teammates or indicate you'd like to be placed on a team).

-### More details for projects 5 and 6

-* For portable power, Nolop has 5 V batteries (for the Raspberry Pis) and 9 V and 11 V batteries (for motors).
-* See the [Raspberry Pi setup](http://andnowforelectronics.com/notes/pi-setup/) page to learn how to control your Pi via serial cable and the Internet.
-* See the [servers and clients](http://andnowforelectronics.com/notes/servers/) page to learn how to coax your Pi into sending and receiving data through the Internet.
-* See the [client and server setup](http://andnowforelectronics.com/notes/demo-videos/#client-and-server-setup) demo video that walks through the code for Raspberry Pis as clients and servers (it also shows Arduino code from previous semesters, but you should ignore that)
-* See the [Internet](http://andnowforelectronics.com/notes/internet/) page to find out how IP addresses work.

 ## Project 4: Build an electromechanical game